CHERYL DUVALL (pianist/co-artistic director)

 AMAHL ARULANANDAM (cello)

-With tastes ranging from baroque music to death metal, Toronto-based cellist Amahl Arulanandam is known for his musical versatility and ability to adapt to many different genres.
-Feeling at home in studios, small clubs and large concert-halls, Amahl hopes to convey that musical expression is beyond genres and labels.
+With interests from baroque to metal, Toronto cellist Amahl Arulanandam is known for his musical versatility and ability to adapt to many genres.
+At home in studios, clubs, and halls, Amahl hopes to convey that musical expression is beyond labels.